 PopUp Mainframe can run on almost any existing enterprise hardware – desktops, servers, laptops, containers, VMs and in the cloud.
 This means that the mainframe test environments are very accessible.
 They can be provided for external users or for users to work on a project in isolation.
 This also improves enterprise security, keeping your core mainframe secure and aiding compliance.

-I already discussed the large cost savings which can be achieved when using commodity x86 hardware to provision your mainframe test environments on-demand compared to running and maintaining a large physical mainframe system.
+As mentioned above, large cost savings can be achieved when using commodity x86 hardware to provision your mainframe test environments on-demand compared to running and maintaining a large physical mainframe system.
 PopUp Mainframe can also run in the cloud – on prem and/or multi cloud, bringing all the benefits of cloud infrastructure.